 - 13. If the applicant falls within Regulation 14, the Inn must refer the question whether the applicant is a fit and proper person to become a practising barrister to the Inns' Conduct Committee to decide and must notify the applicant that it has done so. - 14.
-An applicant falls within this Regulation if: - the applicant has been convicted of a Criminal Offence (or is the subject of pending Criminal Proceedings); or - the applicant has been convicted of a disciplinary offence by a professional or regulatory body (or is the subject of pending proceedings for such an offence); or - (c) the applicant has been the subject of a Bankruptcy Order or Directors Disqualification Order or has entered into an individual voluntary arrangement with creditors; or - (d) the applicant has previously been refused admission to or expelled from an Inn; or - (e) there is any other circumstance which in the opinion of the Inn calls into question the applicant's fitness to become a practising barrister.
+An applicant falls within this Regulation if: - (a) the applicant has been convicted of a Criminal Offence (or is the subject of pending Criminal Proceedings); or - (b) the applicant has been convicted of a disciplinary offence by a professional or regulatory body (or is the subject of pending proceedings for such an offence); or - (c) the applicant has been the subject of a Bankruptcy Order or Directors Disqualification Order or has entered into an individual voluntary arrangement with creditors; or - the applicant has previously been refused admission to or expelled from an Inn; or - (e) there is any other circumstance which in the opinion of the Inn calls into question the applicant's fitness to become a practising barrister. - 15.
+When the Inns' Conduct Committee is asked to decide whether the applicant is a fit and proper person to become a practising barrister, it must send a report of its decision and the reasons for the decision to the applicant and to the Inn.

-- 15. When the Inns' Conduct Committee is asked to decide whether the applicant is a fit and proper person to become a practising barrister, it must send a report of its decision and the reasons for the decision to the applicant and to the Inn. - 16.
-If the Inns' Conduct Committee decides that the applicant is not a fit and proper person to become a practising barrister or if the Inn rejects an application for admission for any other reason, the applicant may request a review of the decision under Part X of these Regulations, provided that the request is made in writing to the Board within one month of the date when notice of the decision was given. - 17.
-If on a review under Part X the Board is satisfied that the applicant is eligible for admission to an Inn and has complied with Regulation 9, the Inn must admit the applicant.
+16. If the Inns' Conduct Committee decides that the applicant is not a fit and proper person to become a practising barrister or if the Inn rejects an application for admission for any other reason, the applicant may request a review of the decision under Part X of these Regulations, provided that the request is made in writing to the Board within one month of the date when notice of the decision was given.